ChristianTremblay/BAC0/README.rst

 BAC0 |build-status| |coverage| |docs|
 =====================================
-BAC0 is a Python 3 (3.3 and over) scripting application that uses BACpypes to process bacnet messages on a IP network.
+BAC0 is a Python 3 (3.3 and over) scripting application that uses bacpypes_ to process bacnet messages on a IP network.
 This library brings out simple commands to browse a bacnet network, read properties from bacnet devices or write to them.

 Python is a simple language to learn and a very powerful tool for data processing.
 Coupled to bacnet, it becomes a great